GCI: We’re Often Asked

 What is the inheritance of believers?

 The inheritance of believers is salvation and eternal life in Christ as children of God in communion with the Father, the Son, and the Holy Spirit.
-The Father conveys believers even now into the kingdom of his Son, and their inheritance is reserved in heaven to be bestowed fully at the second coming of Christ.
+The Father brings believers even now into the kingdom of his Son, and their inheritance is reserved in heaven to be given fully at the second coming of Christ.
 The resurrected saints reign with Christ in the kingdom of God (1 John 3:1-2; 1 John 2:25; Romans 8:16-21; Colossians 1:13; Daniel 7:27; 1 Peter 1:3-5; Revelation 5:10).
 Click here for an article about the rewards of following Christ.